 The structure of the layers above the iron core determines the post-bounce evolution.
-Simulations featuring a high mass accretion rate correspond to progenitor models with a high restmass density in the layers above the iron core.
-Particularly relevant are the different enclosed masses at the inner--to--outer core transitions, i.e. at $M_\xi$ (see Table~\ref{tab:prog}), rather than the iron-core masses or the silicon-sulfur layer densities.
-Especially the 25~M$_\odot$ progenitor features the largest core masses and hence results in the highest post-bounce mass accretion rates, $\dot{M}(R)=4\pi R^2 u(R) \rho(R)$, which is evaluated at a certain radius $R$, velocity $u$ and restmass density $\rho$, as illustrated in Fig.~\ref{fig:progs_evol} (top panel), during the early post-bounce evolution prior to the phase transition.
-Mass accretion rates and enclosed PNS mass, $M_{\rm PNS}$, are evaluated at a restmass density of $\rho=10^{11}$~g~cm$^{-3}$.
-As a consequence of the highest mass accretion rates for {\tt s25a28}, the enclosed PNS mass $M_{\rm PNS}$ quickly approaches high values, on the order of 2~M$_\odot$ already after a few hundreds of milliseconds post bounce, however, with the lowest central densities $\rho_{\rm central}$ due to the larger thermal support (see the maximum temperatures $T_{\rm max}$ shown in the bottom panel in Fig.~\ref{fig:progs_evol}).
+Simulations featuring a high mass accretion rate correspond to progenitor models with a high rest-mass density in the layers above the iron core.
+Particularly relevant are the different enclosed masses at the inner-to-outer core transitions, i.e. at $M_{Fe-Si}$ (see Table~\ref{tab:prog}), rather than the iron-core masses or the silicon-sulfur layer densities.
+Especially {\tt s25a28} features the largest core masses and hence results in the highest post-bounce mass accretion rates, $\dot{M}(R)=4\pi R^2 u(R) \rho(R)$, which are evaluated at a certain radius $R$, velocity $u$ and rest-mass density $\rho$, as illustrated in Fig.~\ref{fig:progs_evol} (top panel), during the early post-bounce evolution prior to the phase transition.
+Mass accretion rates and enclosed PNS mass, $M_{\rm PNS}$, are evaluated at a rest-mass density of $\rho=10^{11}$~g~cm$^{-3}$.
+As a consequence of the highest mass accretion rates for {\tt s25a28}, the enclosed PNS mass $M_{\rm PNS}$ quickly approaches high values, on the order of 2~M$_\odot$ already after a few hundred milliseconds post-bounce, however, with the lowest central densities $\rho_{\rm central}$ due to the larger thermal support (see the maximum temperatures $T_{\rm max}$ shown in the bottom panel in Fig.~\ref{fig:progs_evol}).
 Contrary, the progenitors with the lowest mass accretion rates, {\tt s30a28} and {\tt s40a28}, have the slowest PNS mass growth and hence the highest central densities during the post-bounce evolution as well as the lowest $T_{\rm max}$.
-Hence, such stellar models are most favorable to yield stable remnants after a possible hadron-quark phase transition, in particular if the enclosed PNS mass is below the EOS critical mass at the phase-transition onset.
+Hence, such stellar models are most favorable to yield stable remnants after a possible hadron-quark phase transition, in particular, if the enclosed PNS mass is below the EOS critical mass at the phase transition onset.

-It is interesting to note that despite the same ZAMS mass and similar iron-core properties for the 40~M$_\odot$ progenitors, {\tt s40a28} and {\tt s40.0}, the different implementation of nuclear rates and mass loss gives rise to different structures in terms of the restmass density, the entropy profiles in the silicon-sulfur layers and the mass of the carbon-oxygen core.
+It is interesting to note that despite the same ZAMS mass and similar iron-core properties for the 40~M$_\odot$ progenitors, {\tt s40a28} and {\tt s40.0}, the different implementation of nuclear rates and mass loss gives rise to different structures in terms of the rest-mass density and the entropy profiles in the silicon-sulfur layers.
 This has consequences on the QCD phase transition in SN simulations, which will be discussed further below.